-As I have discussed in previous blog posts, a number of unusual sexual behaviors have been documented in human beings, from cutting a hole in one’s pants in order to masturbate easily in public to letting insects bite one’s genitals.
+As discussed in previous blog posts, a number of unusual sexual behaviors have been documented in human beings, from cutting a hole in one’s pants in order to masturbate easily in public to letting insects bite one’s genitals during sexual activity.
 However, humans aren’t the only ones with curious sexual proclivities—unusual behaviors also occur in the animal kingdom with some frequency.
-In this post, I’d like to share what is perhaps the most, um, interesting scientific study of animal sexuality I have ever come across.
+In this post, I’d like to share what is perhaps the most interesting scientific study of animal sexuality I have ever come across.

 Stories You Might Also Like: